siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 203 Minimal Propagating Closure of Source-Free Flow.md

 \partial_t \mathbf{F} = k\,\nabla \times \mathbf{F}.
 $$

+This relation is posed simultaneously for all $\mathbf{r}$ in the extent.
+It is therefore a whole-field update, not a rule for tracking one individually marked point through space.

 We now examine whether this relation yields propagating transport.

 ## 203.3 Failure of the Single Self-Curl Relation